 After buying a new camera we all start planning for our next lens, which can replace or complement the kit lens.
 This is when the real confusion starts, you have to choose one out of the so many options available in the market.
-If you are a Canon APS-C camera user and looking for a wide-angle lens, the Canon EF-S 10-18MM f/4.5-5.6 IS STM could be an ideal choice.
+If you are a Canon APS-C camera user and looking for a wide-angle lens, thecould be an ideal choice.
 I have been using this lens for almost a year now, so I thought of sharing my experience and views with you all.
 Let me share 5 reasons why I believe that Canon 10-18mm lens is a must-have wide-angle lens.

-If you are or have used the 18-55mm kit lens on your Canon APS-C body, there might have been situations when you wanted to go wider than 18mm.
-This is when having the Canon 10-18mm lens in your camera bag can help you click frames as wide as 10mm (P.S. do apply the crop factor).
+If you are or have used the crop factor).on your Canon APS-C body, there might have been situations when you wanted to go wider than 18mm.
+This is when having the Canon 10-18mm lens in your camera bag can help you click frames as wide as 10mm (P.S. do apply the

 Imagine you are at a rock concert or an event and you wish to capture the entire stage in a frame.
 Or imagine yourself looking at a beautiful landscape with beautiful clouds and the sun is setting.
 This is when using the 10-18mm lens can help you capture ultra-wide angle shots even from a short distance.

 2. Ideal for Vlogging

 With companies such as Canon also focusing on video features, more and more people are adapting to the vlogging culture.
 Isn’t it fun to capture moments and experiences when you are traveling and at the same time show your surroundings in a single frame?